 In the context of the COVID-19 pandemic, visits with residents living in a CHSLD were suspended on March 23, 2020, in virtue of the decree no 2020-009.
 On April 14, 2020, the Prime Minister of Quebec announced that select caregivers will be allowed to resume visits in order to help provide some services to residents.
 This document sets forth the conditions that caregivers must meet to be allowed to enter a CHSLD of the CIUSSS du Centre-Ouest-de-l’Ile-de-Montréal, in accordance with the ministerial directives in effect on May 11, 2020.

-Note that this document and the ministerial directives may be modified from time to time at the discretion of the CHSLD of the CIUSSS du Centre-Ouest-de-l’Ile-de-Montréal based on the evolution of the pandemic, extent of the COVID-19 outbreak in some sites, available human resources and residents’ condition.
+This document and the ministerial directives may be modified from time to time at the discretion of the CHSLD of the CIUSSS du Centre-Ouest-de-l’Ile-de-Montréal based on the evolution of the pandemic, extent of the COVID-19 outbreak in some sites, available human resources and residents’ condition.